hunaispc/FlutterCourseModules/1-Dart/module2.md

 - `toLowerCase()` - Converts all characters in a string to lowercase.
 - `toUpperCase()` - Converts all characters in a string to uppercase.
 - `trim()` - Removes leading and trailing whitespaces.
-- `split(pattern)` - Splits the string at the specified pattern and returns a list.
-- `replaceAll(from, to)` - Replaces all occurrences of a substring with another substring.

 ### Example:
 ```dart